glassorg/ion/README.md

 [x] Need to resolve TypeExpressions with a TypeExpression base type to a combined TypeExpression.
 [ ] Let's allow checking types dependent upon other parameters values.
 [ ] Verify with array bounds checking.
+[ ] Finish simplifying the Type refactoring by no longer forcing things to ConstrainedType